The Blank Slate Internet

 software development.
 This experience

-suggests that certain key enhancement to our economic and social system might
+suggests that certain key enhancement to our economic and social system

-There are very hard issues to be sure.
-So most of the time we frame our discussion
+very hard issues to be sure.
+So most of the time

-as conjecture, particularly when talking about human consciousness or social
+as conjecture, particularly when talking about human consciousness or

 system phenomenon like economic realities.